MatthewBurke1995/MatthewBurke1995.github.io/docs/index.md

 ## Who

 Hi, I'm Matt.
-I'm currently working in Korea for a fintech startup.
-I enjoy reading and writing about applied maths, computer science and korean culture.
+I'm originally from Australia but I'm currently working in Korea for a fintech startup.
+I graduated with a BSc Physics from Macquarie University in 2018 and since then have had the good fortune to work at the RBA and IBM.
+I enjoy reading and writing about applied maths, computer science and Korean culture.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.